kianzohoury/VAE/README.md

     <i> Figure 3.
 Generated digits sampling $z$ ~ $N(0, 1)$. </i>
 </p>

+Figure 3 shows weird reconstructed digits, which partially resemble the MNIST data set, but are not identifiable digits.
+Because the encoder is essentially a "black box," we cannot predict the structure of the latent space, and because of that, we cannot know exactly which $z$ will cleanly produce a digit.

 To generate new data points, we pick a latent vector $z$, usually randomly sampled, i.e. $z$ ~ $N(0, 1)$, and feed it to the decoder.
 But, what happens when $z$ is unlike anything in the training data?
 It turns out that autoencoders fail